February 21, 2005

 First lady Laura Bush was reportedly so taken with "The Gates," the epic project installed in New York's Central Park by artists Christo and Jeanne-Claude, that she has asked the pair to consider Crawford, TX, as the site of their next installation.
 The idea: wrap the Bush's 1600 acre ranch in eight miles of camouflage fabric.

 Some in Crawford say formerly down-home neighbor taking on 'big city' airs

 By Russell D'Arby, Arts and Entertainment Correspondent

 Somewhere else turns out to be here in Crawford, TX, home to the Bush's 1600 acre ranch.
-Next week, Bulgarian-born Christo and his French wife Jeanne-Claude will begin swaddling the first family's favorite vacation spot in an estimated eight miles of camouflage fabric.
+Mrs. Bush's proposal: that Bulgarian-born Christo and his French wife Jeanne-Claude select the first family's favorite vacation spot as the site of their next engagement, swaddling the property in an estimated eight miles of camouflage fabric.

 Camouflage unusual for Christo

 During more than forty years as conceptual artists, the husband and wife team has worked in a variety of media, swaddling statues, walls and monuments, including the Reichstag in Berlin with nylon, polyamide fabric and cotton drop cloths.
 In 1983, the 'wrappers' surrounded several islands in Miami's Biscayne Bay with pink woven polypropylene.